StanfordBDHG/ResearchKitOnFHIR/README.md

 ## Contributors

-This project is developed as part of the Stanford Biodesign for Digital Health projects at Stanford.
+This project is developed as part of the Stanford University projects at Stanford.
 See [CONTRIBUTORS.md](https://github.com/StanfordBDHG/ResearchKitOnFHIR/tree/main/CONTRIBUTORS.md) for a full list of all ResearchKitOnFHIR contributors.